 This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

-A Meaningful Book & Lemon Volcanoes!
+A Meaningful Book (Series) & Lemon Volcanoes!

 After reading Jamie L. B. Deenihan’s “When Grandma Gives You a Lemon Tree” we tried out her Classic Lemonade recipe & then made Lemon Volcanoes!
 I can’t wait to share this awesome bookish play with you!
 So, let’s get started…